Antilia bomb scare case: SC grants 3 weeks interim bail to ex-cop Pradeep Sharma | Law-Order

 - India

-The Supreme Court on Monday granted three weeks interim bail to former police officer Pradeep Sharma, arrested in connection with the Antilia bomb scare case and the killing of businessman Mansukh Hiran, to file a fresh application seeking interim bail.
+The Supreme Court on Monday granted three weeks interim bail to former police officer Pradeep Sharma, who was arrested in connection with the Antilia bomb scare case and the killing of businessman Mansukh Hiran.

-A vacation bench of Justices Aniruddha Bose and Rajesh Bindal granted the relief to Sharma after noting that his wife has to undergo surgery.
+A vacation bench of Justices Aniruddha Bose and Rajesh Bindal granted the relief to Sharma, a former encounter specialist of Mumbai Police, after noting that his wife has to undergo surgery.

-The top court said Sharma would be released on interim bail subject to conditions imposed by the trial court.
+The top court said Sharma will be released on interim bail subject to conditions imposed by the trial court.

-“List on June 26, 2023.
-On that day petitioner shall furnish a medical report indicating therein the status of treatment of wife of the petitioner,” the bench said.
+''From the medical certificate issued by the Lilavati Hospital and Research Centre, Mumbai, dated May 27, 2023, the wife of the petitioner has been advised to undergo reversal of the Gastric Bypass surgery.

+''Considering the reason for which interim bail is prayed for, we direct that the petitioner shall be released on interim bail on such conditions that the trial court may consider fit and proper, for a period of three weeks, to attend to his wife’s treatment,'' the bench said.

 Additional Solicitor General Aishwarya Bhati opposed the grant of bail.